urilivshits/pageinference/.user/tasks.md

 ### Documentation Maintenance
 - [x] Update tasks.md with the implementation details
 - [x] Update context.md with information about the CSP fix

+## Background.js TypeError Fix

+### Error Diagnosis
+- [x] Identify the error location in background.js
+- [x] Understand the cause of "Cannot read properties of undefined (reading 'startsWith')" error
+- [x] Determine which functions and code paths are affected

+### Error Resolution
+- [x] Add null/undefined checks to the detectWebsiteType function
+- [x] Add null/undefined checks to tab.url usage in message handlers
+- [x] Add proper error handling to the response processing in tab communication
+- [x] Add defensive coding in getBaseDomain function
+- [x] Implement safety checks in the getOpenAiInference function

+### Documentation Updates
+- [x] Update comments in background.js to document error handling
+- [x] Add error handling section to the file header
+- [x] Ensure all parameters have proper JSDoc documentation
+- [x] Document defensive programming techniques in the codebase